Johan-3301/hamza.github.io/readme.md

 // ========== ALL OTHER FUNCTIONS FROM PREVIOUS CODE ==========
 // Copy all the JavaScript functions from the previous response here

 // (Cursor, Particles, Navigation, Animations, etc.)
+To reconstruct: Download all parts and use 7-Zip to extract.